MicrosoftDocs/oufr-dev-docs/README.md

 ⚠️⚠️⚠️ This repo is automatically updating its `live` and `staging` branches, so submitting documentation fixes will not be helpful because the next day after the automation pipeline updates the files again your changes would be discarded.
 Instead, recommended way of submitting fixes is to go and submit a PR directly in the Fabric repository here: [office-ui-fabric-react](https://github.com/OfficeDev/office-ui-fabric-react).
 Same thing in regards to submitting issues.
 Because the repo is auto updating itself, the issues backlog is almost never checked by any developer, so instead go and submit an issue in the Fabric issue backlog.

-The `master` branch contains only the generation of documentation files logic so any changes there need to be done very careful and with the according approval of repo maintainers.
+The `main` branch contains only the generation of documentation files logic so any changes there need to be done very careful and with the according approval of repo maintainers.
 In case you consider that your changes will improve in any way the generation logic [here](dev-docs/CONTRIBUTING.md) is some helpful tips on how to setup the working environment.